StanfordBDHG/XCTRuntimeAssertions/README.md

 > Tip: Both expectation methods also support the execution of `async` code.

+Import the `RuntimeAssertionsTesting` module if you use Swift Testing; import `XCTRuntimeAssertions` if you use XCTest.

+> Important: Don't import `RuntimeAssertionsTesting` or `XCTRuntimeAssertions` in your application target.

 ## Contributing

 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/StanfordBDHG/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/StanfordBDHG/.github/blob/main/CODE_OF_CONDUCT.md) first.